I am a great believer in the influence events play in our lives, our interests and the paths we take.

 It wouldn’t be an overstatement to say experiencing a match day at the MCG has shifted Jack quickly from the ‘aware’ fan state to ‘active’ fan / fanatic!
 And these LIVE event experiences have been the influential platform that have pushed him towards following on other platforms (games on TV, etc etc).

-these events have been influential eye openers into a new world.
+Likewise a BBL match was transformational in Jack connecting to cricket, these events have been influential eye openers into a new world.

 The Influence Within Us